Charity Futures is an independent think tank promoting the long term sustainability of charities.

 A strong sector delivers a strong society.

 Since our launch in July 2017 we have been busy trying to get as rounded a view as possible as to the long-term challenges facing the charitable sector, and diverse approaches for surmounting them.
 We have held roundtable consultations with chief executives and chairs from charities large and small, with sector experts and think tank researchers, with funders and philanthropists, charity academics and journalists, training providers, and umbrella bodies.
-In an effort to avoid being stuck in the London bubble, in 2016 we travelled to Exeter, Edinburgh, Sheffield, Oxford, Norfolk and Manchester to meet sector leaders.
-This year we have had more roundtables in Belfast, Cardiff, Newcastle, and Bradford.
+In an effort to avoid being stuck in the London bubble, we have travelled to Exeter, Edinburgh, Sheffield, Oxford, Norfolk and Manchester to meet sector leaders.
+We have had more roundtables in Belfast, Cardiff, Newcastle, and Bradford.

-In addition we have run a survey of charity trustees in collaboration with nfpSynergy and Third Sector magazine.
+In addition we ran a survey of charity trustees in collaboration with nfpSynergy and Third Sector magazine.
 The results are published here, and we held a seminar to discuss the governance learning points the exercise indicated in November.
-Sir Stephen continues to blog on his thoughts and experiences as we move through this process, and some intermediate conclusions can be found here in our written submission to the House of Lords select committee on charities.
+Sir Stephen continues to blog on his thoughts and experiences as we move through this process; some intermediate conclusions can be found here in our written submission to the House of Lords select committee on charities.